 2020-21 Streaming Educational Programs

-This treasured tale, featuring madcap and endearing farm animals, explores bravery, selfless love and the true meaning of friendship.
-The stream will be available Monday, April 12 through Friday, April 23.
+The stream will be available Monday, May 3 through Friday, May 14.
 To register for this event, please send an email to: firstname.lastname@example.org.

 A few days before the event begins to stream, you’ll receive a password and login information to access it.
 The stream can be accessed from any device with internet connectivity, and your password will be valid for the entire 2-week period.
 You may use it to stream the show multiple times.